 Platinum prints can range from cool to warm blacks to reddish or sandy browns based on the choices and skill of the photographer.

 I don't outsource any part of my fine art platinum printmaking process.
 If you are a collector, this is important because you know that I am in complete control of the entire platinum printmaking process from beginning to end as opposed to some photographers that send out their printmaking to master printmakers like me.

 WHY PLATINUM PRINTS ARE SO VALUABLE TO COLLECTORS

-The tonal range of platinum is unmistaken once you have seen the difference in person.
+The tonal range of platinum and palladium is unmistaken once you have seen the difference in person.
 The gradation between tonal values is unparalleled by any other kind of fine art print, especially in the shadow values.
 Platinum and palladium prints don't look like contemporary computer-generated prints, and I think that is a good thing.